autobrr/autobrr.com/docs/introduction.md

 pagination_next: installation/linux
 ---

-autobrr is the modern download automation tool for torrents and a replacement for the old and unmaintained autodl-irssi.
+autobrr is the modern download automation tool for torrents.

-But autobrr isn't only a replacement, it's even more than that.
-In fact, autobrr can replace the functionality of autodl-irssi, flexget and trackarr all in one.
+With inspiration and ideas from tools like trackarr, autodl-irssi and flexget we built one tool that can do it all, and then some.

 As of right now, autobrr includes:

 - Support for 37+ trackers with IRC announces
-- RSS and Torznab (via Prowlarr) to support the rest
+- Torznab/RSS support via Prowlarr to easily get access to hundreds of trackers
-- Powerful filtering with RegEx support (like in autodl-irssi)
+- Powerful but simple filtering with RegEx support (like in autodl-irssi)
 - Easy to use and mobile friendly web UI (with dark mode!) to manage everything
 - Built on Go and React which makes it resource friendly and perfect to support multi-platform (Linux, Windows, macOS) systems on different architectures (e.g. x86, ARM)
 - Great container support (Docker, k8s/Kubernetes)